 Bands A, B, and F overlap one another completely and still share spectrum with Band R. Band E is unique as it has two groups of four channels on either side of the spectrum, however each of the groups still overlap one another.
 Pilots who fly in a group using channels that overlap can experience bleed over from another pilots FPV system into their goggles.
 Never a fun moment.

 This led to the development of Raceband, or Band R. Here each channel is spread out across the entire allowable range with no bit of spectrum overlapping another in the same band.
 This allows for better flight in groups, such as in races.
 The new DJI Digital FPV System seems to have taken a page out of the Raceband manual in spreading it’s channels out.
-Also of note, the spectrum of each of the DJI bands is much tighter due to the digital signal.

 The Problem with WiFi

-The blue bar down at the bottom details the the channels used by 5.8GHz WiFi routers common throughout populated areas.
+The gray bar down at the bottom details the the channels used by 5.8GHz WiFi routers common throughout populated areas.
 Both business and residential areas are rife with WiFi signals, and unless you are away from these areas, your video can be affected by it.
 On the flip side, if you’re on your workbench at home (or work…. we don’t judge), and your WiFi drops out, it could be your VTx causing it!
 If you’re experiencing issues with signal quality, keep in mind this chart and stay toward the channels on the higher side of the spectrum.

 The Legal Amateur Band Range